OpenZeppelin/compound-assets-listing/Checklist.md

 - [ ] Veracity or the info provided.
 - [ ] Correct configuration of the contracts (cToken, oracle, etc.).
+- [ ] Run eth-saddle or any tool to check if the implemented contract matches the base implementation with the expected parameters.
 - [ ] Execute available test suite and simulations.
 - [ ] Check documentation quality.